ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 {% include youtube_embed.html id="Z7ghvKcEDIc" %}

 {:.warning}
-I think we both agree there is some amount of rotation, but let's just ignore it.
+I think we all agree there is some amount of rotation, but let's just ignore it.

 Since the ball does not rotate, there is no angular velocity, so Eq.  $\eqref{rel_vel}$ reduces to

 $$ \vec{u}(t) = \vec{v}(t) \notag $$

-Similarly, here is a shot that _only_ has velocity between ball and cloth that exists because of the ball's rotation.
+Similarly, here is a shot that _only_ has a velocity between ball and cloth only due to the ball's rotation.

 {% include youtube_embed.html id="G_aaXbdJavc" %}